Porting Coreutils to Koka

 Porting ls

 I don’t learn languages from tutorials.
 I need a real problem.
-So I started koka-labs, where I’m porting GNU Coreutils one at a time.
+So I started koka-labs, where I’m porting ls and wc from GNU Coreutils.
 First up: ls.

 ls looks simple.
 List files, print strings.
 But a proper implementation touches a lot: